Migration phase 3 - client-side configuration

 This method requires you to create a new SRV record, and set an NTFS deny permission for users on the AD RMS publishing endpoint.

 You cannot use DNS redirection and instead, must use registry edits.
-If you have a mix of Office 2016 and other versions of Office, you can use this single method for all Windows computers, or a combination of DNS redirection and editing the registry.
+If you have a mix of Office versions that can and cannot use DNS redirection, you can use this single method for all Windows computers, or a combination of DNS redirection and editing the registry.

 The registry changes are made easier for you by editing and deploying scripts that you can download.